Nobhokleng/NobiCode/README.md

 ## 🙏 **Acknowledgments**

+- **AI Development**: This project demonstrates the capabilities of **Vibe Coding** - 100% AI-generated development
+- **Augment Code**: For providing the AI development platform that made this project possible
 - Google Gemini AI for powerful code analysis capabilities
 - OpenRouter for providing access to multiple AI models
 - The React and TypeScript communities for excellent tooling